-A safari to see mountain gorillas in Uganda has surely been challenging due to a full day of driving from Entebbe/Kampala to Bwindi or Mgahinga gorilla national park.
+YES, Kigali Bwindi gorilla trekking tours are now popular and easily done.
+Here travelers fly into Kigali international airport and cross to trek gorillas in Uganda.
+Trekking mountain gorillas in Uganda has surely been challenging due to a full day of driving from Entebbe/Kampala to Bwindi or Mgahinga gorilla national park.
 This for the past decades has made Rwanda a stop center for most gorilla trekkers due to the ease of access to Volcanoes national park from Kigali international airport.
-However, Rwanda’s recent doubling of gorilla permit from 750usd to 1500usd has diverted most travelers’ attention to the neighboring Uganda.
-The short distance to volcanoes a home to Rwanda’s mountain gorillas has been one of the reasons for an increased number of travelers unlike Uganda where traveling to Bwind from Entebbe international airport would take a full day travel.
+However, Rwanda’s recent doubling of gorilla permit from 750 usd to 1500 usd has diverted most travelers’ attention to neighboring Uganda.
+The short distance to volcanoes home to Rwanda’s mountain gorillas has been one of the reasons for an increased number of travelers unlike Uganda were traveling to Bwind from Entebbe international airport would take full day travel.
 The good news is that short gorilla safaris are now possible in Uganda via Kigali Rwanda.
-On reaching Kigali international airport, travelers cross over to Uganda connecting to Bwindi impenetrable forest national park and Mgahinga gorilla national park both in the Uganda Rwanda borders. its good news for uganda that kigali international airport has presentry become a door way to Bwindi impenetrable forest national park and Mgahinga gorilla national park homes to the critically endangered mountain gorillas in Uganda.
+On reaching Kigali international airport, travelers cross over to Uganda connecting to Bwindi impenetrable forest national park and Mgahinga gorilla national park both in the Uganda Rwanda borders. its good news for Uganda that Kigali international airport has presently become a doorway to Bwindi impenetrable forest national park and Mgahinga gorilla national park homes to the critically endangered mountain gorillas in Uganda.
 It was after Rwanda’s increased gorilla permit that tour operators realized Uganda’s potential to offer short gorilla trips through Rwanda.

-To do a 1 day gorilla trek in Uganda, travelers wake up as early as 4:00am to cross the border and catch up with a gorilla briefing in Uganda at 7:00am.
-At the end of the trek, clients drive back to Kigali for a late return flight in case they are travelling back.
-For a 2 days Uganda gorilla trek, travelers transfer to Bwindi immediately after reaching Kigali which is an opportunity for them to take part in many extra activity such as a cultural visit to the Batwa or a forest walk, which gives them a pre trekking experience.
-The second day is for trekking and travelling back to Kigali for a return flight.
+To do a 1 day gorilla trek in Uganda, travelers wake up as early as 4:00 am to cross the border and catch up with a gorilla briefing in Uganda at 7:00 am.
+At the end of the trek, clients drive back to Kigali for a late return flight in case they are traveling back.
+For a 2 days Uganda gorilla trek, travelers transfer to Bwindi immediately after reaching Kigali which is an opportunity for them to take part in much extra activity such as a cultural visit to the Batwa or a forest walk, which gives them a pre trekking experience.
+The second day is for trekking and traveling back to Kigali for a return flight.

-other activities that can be done in south western Uganda besides gorilla trekking include a visit to batwa and bakiga local communities, hiking the Virunga volcanoes in Mgahinga national park, boat cruise on lake Bunyonyi, forest walks and city walks in kabale and kisoro towns. a combination of these make your safari to uganda through Rwanda an experience fro a lifetime.
+other activities that can be done in southwestern Uganda besides gorilla trekking include a visit to Batwa and bakiga local communities, hiking the Virunga volcanoes in Mgahinga national park, boat cruise on Lake Bunyonyi, forest walks and city walks in kabale and kisoro towns. a combination of these makes your safari to Uganda through Rwanda an experience for a lifetime.